Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Finding a Minimal Edge Separator

 \subsection{Partitioning the Coarsest Graph}

-In order to partition the coarsest graphs (see \cref{line:metis_coarse} in \cref{alg:edge_separator}) we train a separate actor-critic reinforcement learning agent.
+In order to partition the coarsest graphs (see Line \ref{line:metis_coarse} in Algorithm \ref{alg:edge_separator}) we train a separate actor-critic reinforcement learning agent.
 Given a graph $G$ with $n$ vertices, we assign all of its nodes to partition $B$, except for one, one of the nodes with smallest degree, which is assigned to partition $A$.
 By choosing the node with smallest degree the initial normalized cut is as small as possible.
-In this case, each node $v$ in $B$ has feature $F(v)=[1,0]$, while each node $v$ in $A$ has feature $F(v)=[0,1]$.
+In this case, each node $v$ in $B$ has feature $F(v)=[1,0]$, while each node $v$ in $A$ has feature $F(v)=[0,1]$, see Table \ref{table: featureTensors}.
 During the training, the agent picks a node in partition $B$, according to the output probabilities of the deep neural network, and moves it to partition $A$.
 This corresponds to changing the feature $F(v)$ of the chosen node from $[1,0]$ to $[0,1]$.
 The process is repeated until the two partitions reach the same cardinality: $|A| = |B|$ if $n$ is even or $|A|=|B|+1$ if $n$ is odd.
-During evaluation we allow an imbalance of $\iota = 1\%$ of $n$ between the two partitions. \Cref{alg:edge_separator_coarsest} shows the training and the evaluation process explained above.
+During evaluation we allow an imbalance of $\iota = 1\%$ of $n$ between the two partitions.
+Algorithm \ref{alg:edge_separator_coarsest} shows the training and the evaluation process explained above.
+Figure \ref{fig:partitioningCoarsestGraph} illustrates the above algorithm on a toy example.

-The deep neural network used for this task is slightly different than the one (\cref{alg:agent_forward}) for the refinement phase.
-An important ingredient is the attention mechanism on graphs, which is implemented by graph attention (GAT)~\cite{GAT2018} layers.
+The deep neural network used for this task is slightly different than the one (Algorithm \ref{alg:agent_forward}) for the refinement phase.
+An important ingredient is the attention mechanism on graphs, which is implemented by graph attention (GAT)~\cite{attention2018} layers.
 The neural network has the actor and the critic branches after $4$ common GAT layers.
 For the actor, a few dense layers are used, while for the critic branch we use a global pooling layer~\cite{globalattention2017}, which allows to get a scalar value.
 In this case, the nodes that have already been picked, i.e., the nodes with feature $[0,1]$, are masked.
 All convolutional layers have $10$ units, while all linear layers have $5$ units.
-The global pooling layer includes a dense neural network with $2$ linear layers, with $5$ and $1$ units respectively, and Tanh as activation function in between. \Cref{alg:agent_forward_coa} shows the structure of the neural network.
+The global pooling layer includes a dense neural network with $2$ linear layers, with $5$ and $1$ units respectively, and Tanh as activation function in between.
+Algorithm \ref{alg:agent_forward_coa} shows the structure of the neural network.